Associate a Smart Snippet model with a query pipeline

 -

-) page, click the query pipeline from which you want to dissociate a model, and then click Edit components in the Action bar.
+On the Query Pipelines (platform-ca | platform-eu | platform-au) page, click the query pipeline from which you want to dissociate a model, and then click Edit components in the Action bar.

 -

-On the subpage that opens, select the Machine Learning tab.
+On the subpage that opens, select the Machine learning tab.

 -

-In the Machine Learning tab, click the model you want to dissociate from the pipeline, and then click Dissociate in the Action bar.
+Click the model you want to dissociate from the pipeline, and then click Dissociate in the Action bar.

 Reorder model associations